 Staff considered patients' different needs.
-This included providing facilities for disabled patients and families with children.
-The practice had access to telephone interpreter services and had arrangements to help patients with hearing loss.
+This included providing ground floor dental facilities for disabled patients and suitable facilities for families with children.
+The practice had access to telephone interpreter services and had arrangements to help patients with sight or hearing loss.